Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Texas State has played six games, with four wins against the spread.

-- This year, the Bobcats won ATS in their only game as an underdog of 10.5 points or more.
+- The Bobcats have been underdogs by 10.5 points or more once this season and covered the spread.

-- Texas State's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Texas State's games this season have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- The Bobcats have turned the ball over 13 times this season, seven more turnovers than the Panthers have forced (6).
+- This season the Bobcats have turned the ball over 13 times, seven more than the Panthers' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.